vic-ma/howtodismantle.github.io/_posts/2023-11-06-Wake-me-up-before-you-go-go-Two-cool-ways-to-use-Wake-On-Lan-to-boot-a-Peakboard-box.md

 ![image](/assets/2023-11-06/010.png)

 That's it!
-Now just push the button to initiate the boot sequence and start upthe box:
+Now just push the button to initiate the boot sequence and start up the box:

 ![image](/assets/2023-11-06/010.png)